Welcome to the Zenroom documentation wiki!

 Usage: zenroom [-dh] [-c config] [-k KEYS] [-a DATA] [ SCRIPT.lua | - ]

-The SCRIPT.lua can be the path to a script or a single dash (-) to instruct zenroom to process the script piped from stdin.
+can be the path to a script or a single dash (-

 Interactive console

-Just executing zenroom will open an interactive console with limited functionalities, which is capable to parse finite instruction blocks on each line.
-To facilitate editing of lines is possible to prefix it with readline using the rlwrap zenroom command instead.
+will open an interactive console with limited functionalities, which is capable to parse finite instruction blocks on each line.
+To facilitate editing of lines is possible to prefix it with readline using the rlwrap zenroom

 The content of the KEYS, DATA and SCRIPT files cannot exceed 500KB.